 Junior Account Executives, Junior Consultants, Junior Press Officers, Junior Publicists, Public Affairs Assistants, Campaign Assistants, PR Assistants and Communications Assistants.

 - 20% of work hours spent off-the-job training

-- Blended learning, with online study materials and a monthly one-to-one Skype tutorial, plus topic specific webinars.
+- Blended learning, with online study materials, a monthly one-to-one Skype tutorial and topic specific webinars

 Duration and cost

 The learning section of the apprenticeship is up to 15 months.
 The end point assessment period is up to 5 months thereafter.
 The cost is £9,000.